jgabaut/amboso/README.md

 # amboso

-## A make frontend with some git integration, powered by bash.
+## A build tool wrapping make, with some git integration, powered by bash.

 I wanted to build some older tagged version of a C project I was building using make, but for some of them I didn't have a proper past commit.